ThomasHeb/4AxisFoamCutter/README.md

 # Working with SketchUp

 I use SketchUp for generating the stl-files for my 3D printed parts.
 I would love to use the easy handling for creating fuselages.
-I searched the web and found only one tool, which is not supported any more. so I decided to write a small tool or better plug in by myself.
+I searched the web and found only one hotwire related tool, which is not supported any more. so I decided to write a small tool by myself.
+This allowas you to generare G90 (abolute positioning) coordinates of combinded edges.
+Currently I use only linear extrapolation in combination with my post processor.
+The results are good.

 ### What you need
 - SketchUp (I am Using SketchUp Make 2017)
 - Ruby Code Editor
 - CurviLoft
-- Download foamcutter.rb
+- Download foamcutter.rb from the code section

-### Functionality of foamcutter.rb
+### Functionality and usage of foamcutter.rb
 Open the ruby code editor first and load and execute the foamcutter.rb.
 This adds 3 menus to the PlugIn menu.
 Inside the settings you can define some general settings, like inch/mm, used decimals, labels of the axis.

 With the tool itself, you are asked to select 2 paths which are exported as gcode.
-The paths it self use the green (x and u) and blue (y and z) axis. positioning along the red axis does not matter.
+The paths it self use the green (x and u) and blue (y and z) axis.
+Positioning along the red axis does not matter.

 The algorithm searches all related points to an edge.
 It follows two routes
 ### 1: go up first (Y/Z +)